 The minute my husband and I decided to replace our above-ground pool that exploded the day we moved into our new home, I knew I wanted to open a new credit card.
 Despite having $7,000 on hand to pay for a nicer pool, I thought this would be a good opportunity to rack up some rewards points.

-Plus, many of these credit cards have introductory 0% APR offers — a certain period of time to pay off purchases without and interest, freeing up our cash flow.
+Plus, many of these credit cards have introductory 0% APR offers—a certain period of time to pay off purchases without and interest, freeing up our cash flow.
 With this in mind, here’s how I’m planning on taking advantage of 0% APR offers.

 Make Sure You Can Pay Off the Balance

-Before looking at credit cards, I wanted to be certain that I could pay off the balance within the introductory period.
+Before looking at credit cards, I wanted to be certain I could pay off the balance within the introductory period.
 Most 0% APR offers are anywhere between 12-18 months.
 As I mentioned earlier, my husband and I had the cash to pay the pool off now, so that wasn’t a major concern.

 Nonetheless, we wanted to create a line item in our budget so we knew the minimum we needed to pay off each month to avoid interest once the introductory period was over.
-To be safe, we broke down the estimated cost of our pool by 12 months — about $583 per month.
+To be safe, we broke down the estimated cost of our pool by 12 months—about $583 per month.
 That way, we wouldn't negate any bonuses or rewards earned during that time if we wound up paying interest.

 We also checked our credit score to make sure it was still good.
-To be frank, most 0% APR offers require excellent credit — check yours to see whether there’s a chance you could qualify.
+To be frank, most 0% APR offers require excellent credit—check yours to see whether there’s a chance you could qualify.
 Both my husband and I had excellent credit, so we moved onto our other financial goals.
-Were we interested in saving money on our pool (therefore getting a cash back rewards card) or did we want to try our hand at earning points toward free travel?
+Were we interested in saving money on our pool (therefore getting a cash-back rewards card) or did we want to try our hand at earning points toward free travel?

-0% APR Credit Cards To Consider
+Some 0% APR Credit Cards to Consider

 Once we worked out what some of our criteria were, it was easier for me to compare cards, including how long the introductory periods were and other benefits that were included.

-Here Are the Best Balance Transfer CardsVisit the Marketplace
+Best Low Interest Credit CardsVisit the Marketplace

 Right now, I’m still debating whether a cash-back card is worth it or it’s better for my family to steer toward travel rewards cards.
-Sure, I’d love to save money on our purchases, but I have a cash-back rewards card that I love, so I am not sure if I really want to add another one to my collection.
+Sure, I’d love to save money on our purchases, but I have a cash-back rewards card I love, so I am not sure if I really want to add another one to my collection.

 Besides, I have dreams of being able to take my family on a trip to Europe in a year or so, which means I should probably start hoarding up rewards points so I don’t have to pay for flights and hotels.